Where is Stonehenge?

 Fitting the stones

-An innovative design incorporating mortice holes and protruding tenons were used to fit the huge upright stones with the horizontal lintels.
-Meanwhile, the horizontal lintels were slotted together using tongue and groove joints.
+An innovative design incorporating mortice holes and protruding tenons was used to fit the huge upright stones with the horizontal lintels.
+Meanwhile, the horizontal lintels were slotted together using tongue-and-groove joints.

 How were the stones raised?